How to prevent HubSpot quarantined (blocked) contacts

 How to protect existing contacts

 Start by making sure every record in your CRM has a clear legal basis for processing.
-HubSpot provides a property for this, and keeping it accurate is the best way to prove permission.

 Look at engagement signals too.